 This demand for intersectional analysis of the climate crisis is loud and clear in the voices of the ongoing global student uprising for climate action that really took off in 2019.

-Greta Thunberg, for example, the 16-year-old Swedish high school student and founder of School Strike for Climate, always leads with the science of climate change, its near universal consensus, and with the common sense understanding that this consensus means that nations and institutions should be taking action now.
+Greta Thunberg, for example, the 18-year-old Swedish high school student and 2018 founder of School Strike for Climate (also known as Fridays for Future), always leads with the science of climate change, its near universal consensus, and the common sense understanding that this consensus means that nations and institutions should be taking action now.

 But she and like-minded students around the world always go further than the science in demanding that sustainability can and in fact must be understood in terms of intergenerational climate justice.